human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 next: /other-writings/existence-isnt-everything
 ---

-### notes toward an individualist form of government
+#### notes toward an individualist form of government

-These ideas are only semi-organized. either they should be expanded upon or simplified and streamlined.
-But they are enough to begin thinking with along new lines.
+Semi-organized yet enough to begin thinking with along new lines.

 #### Individualist Distributed Hyperstate